In This Article

 - "For added volume, use a dry shampoo at the roots," Vaccaro adds.

-"I like the nape of the neck and the sides to be fairly tight to create an edgier look with a bit of a facelift as a bonus," says Richman on what the topknot can achieve.
+Topknots are as versatile of a hairstyle as they come.
+Iterations will vary depending on personal taste and preference.
+"I like the nape of the neck and the sides to be fairly tight to create an edgier look with a bit of a facelift as a bonus," says Richman.
+But for something a bit more low-key and free-spirited, we look to Paz Vega for inspiration.
+Face-framing curtain bangs and loose tendrils are It-girl cool.

 - Split the hair into two sections at the top of the ears.
 Tie the front section on the crown of the head or where desired and secure with an elastic.

-- Then, gather the rest of the hair and brush it up to the first ponytail you made and secure into one ponytail.
-"Sectioning the hair will give you more control over how tight you can make your style," says Richman.
+- Gather the rest of the hair and brush it up to the first ponytail you made and secure it into one ponytail.
+"Sectioning the hair will give you more control over how tight you can make your style," comments Richman.

 - "Use your fingertips to gently pull out a few pieces of hair around the face for softness and spray your style, including the ponytail you made, with Bleu by R+Co Lifestyler Volume and Texture Spray ($53) for the perfect airy texture," Richman says.

-- Split your ponytail in two, twist the pieces together and twist the ponytail down into a knot, letting some of the pieces stick out where they may.
+- Split your ponytail in two, twist the pieces together, and twist the ponytail down into a knot.
+Pull out a few letting some of the pieces stick out where they may.
 Use a few pins to secure the knot.

 - Using a wide-barrel curling iron, create a center part and curl hair all over the head in sections.